 Pets are welcome with prior arrangement; a flat fee of £10 applies.
-Dogs are treated to a box of goodies on arrival, and bowls and blankets are available on request.
+Dogs are treated to a box of goodies on arrival, and bowls and blankets are available.
+They mustn't be left alone in the room unless they're in a secure crate, damages are chargeable..
 See more pet-friendly hotels in Wiltshire.

 All ages welcome; children are classed as up to 12 years of age.
 Extra baby cots (free) and beds (£20 a night, includes breakfast) can be added to Large Double and Mezzanine Double rooms.

 Head chef Luke Gibson and menu mastermind Tom Blake – formerly of River Cottage – have scoured the West Country to bring the best of the local area to the Timbrell’s Yard tables.
 Dry-aged beef from Bristol, port-to-plate fish from Bridport and fresh Cornish crab are a few of the perennial favourites.
 The most local of all are the bread, biscuits and cakes, baked in-house daily.
 And, if you've booked the dinner, bed and breakfast rate, you'll each get a £27.50 credit to spend in the restaurant.

 This is a proper bar, the kind you’d settle down in even if your fluffed-up pillow wasn’t an ever-so-slightly-tipsy totter away.
 There’s a lot to take in (literally): craft spirits, local ales, a curated wine list, and of course a range of West Country ciders.
 The Cornish Martini is the pick of the cocktails, shaken up from Tarquin’s gin, dry vermouth from Hampshire, and a twist of rhubarb.